VicToMeyeZR/SpaceCommands/README.md

 If you need help or have questions, please open an issue on our [GitHub repository](https://github.com/VicToMeyeZR/SpaceCommands/issues).

-## Migration from WOKCommands

-SpaceCommands is a modernized library with the following improvements:
-- Updated to Discord.js v14
-- Modern ES modules and TypeScript support
-- Improved performance and reliability

 ## License

 MIT License - see LICENSE file for details.